 Slate follows a "train-the-trainer" implementation model.
-A core team from each institution—the Slate Captains—attends the Fundamentals of Slate online training and oversees the project.
-The Slate Captains actively take responsibility for creating sustainable business processes within Slate and provide training to other users on campus.
+Core team members from the institution (the Slate Administrators) attend the Fundamentals of Slate online training and oversee the project.
+The Slate Admins take active responsibility for creating sustainable business processes in Slate and providing training to other users on campus.

-We recommend limiting the number of Slate Captains to two or three individuals.
+Your team of Slate Admins should be limited to two or three individuals.

-Slate Captains should be experienced advancement officers who understand current processes and how they intersect, such as gift processing and acknowledgments, reporting and analytic requirements, stewardship and engagement tactics, and record management.
+Slate Admins should be experienced advancement officers who understand current processes and how they intersect, such as gift processing and acknowledgments, reporting and analytic requirements, stewardship and engagement tactics, and record management.

-Possible candidates for the Slate Captain role include Director of Advancement Services, Director of Alumni Engagement, or Director of Individual/Annual Giving.
+Possible candidates for the Slate Admin role include Director of Advancement Services, Director of Alumni Engagement, or Director of Individual/Annual Giving.

-Slate users assigned the Submit Request to Service Desk permission are designated as Slate Captains by Technolutions and included in important communications.
+Slate users assigned the Submit Request to Service Desk permission are designated as Slate Admins by Technolutions and are included in important communications.

-Other essential staff are involved at key moments during implementation, including leadership and IT staff, but the Slate Captains ultimately make decisions and build out the process.
+Other essential staff members involved at key moments during the implementation include leadership and IT staff, but the Slate Admins ultimately make decisions and build out the process.

 Slate Preferred Partners

-Although no third parties are required as part of the solution, institutions that desire deeper project management resources and technical expertise benefit from engaging a Slate Preferred Partner.
+Although no third parties are required to implement Slate, institutions that desire deeper project management resources and technical expertise might benefit from engaging a Slate Preferred Partner.
 Slate Preferred Partners offer on-campus and remote dedicated services, including implementation, consulting, and support services for Slate and your organization's Slate projects and priorities.

 Slate is not a conventional IT project.
-Slate was designed and built for those who will be the primary users of the system, namely admissions and enrollment staff.
-95% of the tasks related to implementation are focused on business processes and can be completed directly by Slate Captains without the need for intervention by IT staff.
+Slate for Advancement was designed and built for those who will be the primary users of the system, namely advancement staff.
+95% of the tasks related to implementation are focused on business processes and can be completed directly by Slate Admins without the need for intervention by IT staff.

-IT staff play an important role in integrating with other external and campus systems.
+IT staff is important in integrating with other external and campus systems.